Litter and pollution in the sea Mranaked

 Credit: Rich Carey via Shutterstock

-We’re calling for the government to set targets for reuse, because they're not currently included in the Environment Bill.
+We’re calling for the government to set targets for reuse and to take steps towards a Circular Economy.
 We’ll continue to lobby the government and will try to move England to a society with reuse at its heart.

 What's happening in Scotland